freenas/freenas-docs/userguide/jails.rst

 #.
 Use the
     :menuselection:`Mount points -->` |ui-add|
-    options of the jail and select the configured pool or dataset as the :guilabel:`Source`.
+    option of the jail and select the configured pool or dataset as the :guilabel:`Source`.

 To prevent writes to the storage, check :guilabel:`Read-Only`.